PATH Study FAQs for Researchers

 * Projected dates may change

-Notice for Wave 8 Data Collection of the PATH Study: Data collection for Wave 8 is being conducted with in-person and Web interviews.
+Notice for Wave 8 Data Collection of the PATH Study: Wave 8 data were collected with a mix of in-person and Web interviews.

-Urine and blood biospecimens are being collected from select participants in Wave 8.
+Urine and blood biospecimens were collected from select participants in Wave 8.
 The Wave 8 fielded questionnaires are available for download under the Documentation and Publications topic below.

 What are some of the characteristics of PATH Study data collection waves?

-An infographic that provides a summary of PATH Study design features, data collection, access to study data, and selected changes to questionnaires is available here.
+An infographic that provides a summary of PATH Study design features, data collection, and access to study data is available here.

-A table summarizing the PATH Study data collection protocol by wave is available.
-The table shows PATH Study protocols for Waves 1 through 7, including special collection studies.
+A table summarizing the PATH Study data collection protocol by wave (pdf) is available here.
+The table shows PATH Study protocols for Waves 1 through 7.5, including special collection studies.
 The protocols outlined in the table for each wave include data collection period, interview modes, participants and instruments fielded, and biospecimen collection.

 Documentation and Publications